Superjail!: Development

 Karacas originally created a student film in 1997 for MTV's Cartoon Sushi, entitled "Space War".
-He then partnered with Stephen Warbrick in 2001, creating another film known as "Bar Fight", which caught the attention of Cartoon Network's Adult Swim, who allowed them, and Ben Gruber, to create a show of their own.
+He then partnered with Warbrick in 2001, creating another film known as "Bar Fight", which caught the attention of Cartoon Network's Adult Swim, who allowed them, and Ben Gruber, to create a show of their own.
+The name "Superjail!" was based on the former name of the Central North Correctional Centre.

 Episodes

 International broadcast

 In Canada, Superjail previously aired on G4's Adult Digital Distraction block, and currently airs on the Canadian version of Adult Swim.